-- To benefit from Tiger Bridge versioning, you must enable versioning on the target, by following these instructions: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-versioning.html - Amazon S3 Object Lock is supported under the following conditions: - ✓ versioning is enabled on each bucket with Object Lock enabled. - ✓ Tiger Bridge is configured to replicate files' data and metadata to different buckets, by following the steps in Replicate File's Metadata to a Different Bucket/Container on page 115. - ✓ if you use Governance mode, the account Tiger Bridge uses for access to the bucket(s) must not be an account, which has special permissions to alter the retention settings or delete the objects. - Select a separate bucket for each source configured on the same computer
+- To benefit from versioning, you must enable versioning on both the target and in Tiger Bridge (see "Configure Versioning" on page 87).
+For details about enabling versioning on the target, refer to: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-versioning.html - Amazon S3 Object Lock is supported under the following conditions: - ✓ Versioning is enabled on each bucket with Object Lock enabled. - ✓ Tiger Bridge is configured to generate an MD5 checksum when replicating data to the target (see "Checksum Verification of Replicated Data" on page 74).

+- ✓ Tiger Bridge is configured to replicate files' data and metadata to different buckets.
+For more details, refer to "Replicate File's Metadata to a Separate Bucket/Container" on page 64. - ✓ If using Governance mode, the account Tiger Bridge uses to access the bucket must not have permissions to bypass retention settings or delete locked objects.